Bookmark saved

 "Kate Morrison was twelve years old when she saved humanity.
 She was also twelve years old when she disappeared.
 The universe owes her everything, and it can never repay the debt."

-The words felt inadequate.
+The words were inadequate.
 They were accurate—technically, factually accurate—but they didn't capture anything.
 They didn't capture Kate's laugh, or the way she scrunched up her nose when she was concentrating, or the quiet determination in her eyes when she'd talked about the Hollowing.

 They didn't capture the girl.

-Lucas pushed back from his desk and stood, stretching his back.
+He pushed back from his desk and stood, stretching his back.
 His spine popped in three places.
 His apartment was small—a single room in the residential sector of Aurora Station, cluttered with books and datapads and the accumulated detritus of a life spent researching.
 The air smelled of old paper and cold coffee, that particular musty scent that followed scholars everywhere they went.
 The walls were covered with notes, photographs, timelines of the war and its key events.
 String connected pins on a corkboard, tracing relationships and events that he'd been trying to weave into narrative.

 Kate's face looked down at him from a dozen different images.
 Official photos from DDI.
 Candid shots taken during briefings.
 A single image of her laughing, captured by Chelsea, that Lucas had never been able to look at for more than a few seconds without his throat closing up.